 If you would like to apply for an Annual Photo Permit but don't have a photo shoot date in mind, we recommend you wait until you have a photo shoot date to fill out the form below, after which you will receive an application.
 The Annual Photo Permit start date will be the date of your first photo shoot.

-2. Film/Photo Shoot Approval: If your film/photo shoot request receives initial approval, we will be in touch with next steps on applying for a film or photo permit and providing the required insurance.
-If you are a current Annual Photo Permit holder, we will just double check that your permit and insurance information on file is still current.
+2. Film/Photo Shoot Approval: If your film/photo shoot request receives initial approval, we will be in touch with the next steps on applying for a film or photo permit and providing the required insurance.
+If you are a current Annual Photo Permit holder, your permit and insurance information on file must remain current to receive full approval.